To listen to Nancy’s answer on Moody Radio listen here.

 Today’s culture has diminished the value of human life to the point that young people have no idea of who they are and the purpose God has given them in this life.
 Through social media, many are encouraged to take their own lives when times get tough.
 Drugs, satanic fascination, lack of awareness of God and His love for them is missing.
 Satan’s desire for all of God’s children is to kill and destroy while God’s desire is that we all have life to the full!
 (John 10:10)

 We must as the church begin to talk with teens and adults about these things and encourage those who struggle to get some help.
 The National suicide prevention lifeline is: 1800-273-8255.
-You can also text 741741 to chat with a trained crisis counselor.
+You can also text 988 suicide hotline to talk with a trained crisis counselor.

 Many just want someone to understand, to be with them and to pray for them.
 It is critical that we walk with them no matter how long it takes.
 Being the church is a beautiful thing and can save lives!